 The APT has considered agenda item 1.12 but has not developed a Preliminary APT Common Proposal on the matter.

 At the APG23-6 meeting APT members were unable to reach full consensus on the best solution to satisfy this agenda item.
-Noting that ITU-R studies and methods are still to be finalised and that some conditions included in the methods have not yet been agreed in ITU-R. APT members noted that work will continue at the ITU-R on this agenda item at the October 2023 meeting of WP 7C.
+Noting that ITU-R studies and methods are still to be finalised and that some conditions included in the methods have not yet been agreed in ITU-R, APT members noted that work will continue at the ITU-R on this agenda item at the October 2023 meeting of WP 7C.

 APT members are invited, should they deem appropriate, to provide their views/concerns to Administrations intending to add their country name (see above section 3.2) to the footnote 5.162A before the WRC-23 deadline for submission of contributions with a view to resolve any possible concerns before WRC-23 on the basis of mutual collaboration among APT members.